2i2c-org/team-compass/people/compensation.md

 ### Mechanism for reimbursement

-For anything that involves purchasing equipment, services, tickets, etc, our reimbursement process is documentend in our [Reimbursements and Ramp](../administration/reimburse.md) section.
+For anything that involves purchasing equipment, services, tickets, etc., our reimbursement process is documented in our [Reimbursements and Ramp](../administration/reimburse.md) section.

 ### List of additional reimbursable expenses for our 2i2c team members